JennGuz/Masscer/src/content/docs/en/getting-started/overview.md

 ---

-## Conclusion: Masscer, Your Companion in the AI Revolution
+## Masscer, Your Companion in the AI Revolution

 In a world increasingly driven by artificial intelligence, Masscer emerges as an essential tool for those seeking to leverage the power of AI in a simple, secure, and affordable way.
 Whether you need to automate processes, create content, search for information, or develop personalized solutions, Masscer has everything you need in one place.